chinosingson/oic2024/modules/contrib/smart_date/README.md

       specify a string such as "All day" or if nothing is provided only the date will be shown.
     - You can choose to omit either the time or date format, as in the default formats `"Time only"` or `"Date only"`.
 You must provide one or the other, or else nothing would be displayed.

 ## Maintainers
+[//]: # cSpell:disable
+[//]: # Do not add maintainers to cspell-project-words file

 - Martin Anderson-Clutz - [mandclu](https://www.drupal.org/u/mandclu)
 - Stefan Korn - [stefan.korn](https://www.drupal.org/u/stefankorn)